 Hi!
 My name is Sarah Kokernot.

-I’m a teacher, writer, and creative facilitator.
+I’m a writer, teacher, and creative facilitator.

 I teach writing workshops on fiction, essays, poetry, and hybrid forms.